But, like many things in business, the 4 Ps of marketing evolved over time and it makes sense to rethink this staple concept in a new era.

 We call this the diamond-water paradox or the value paradox.
 It has to do with the relative abundance of each product, rather than its importance in sustaining life.

-Obviously, value is subjective and different people assign different value to an object, so knowing your target audience is critical for successful pricing.
+Obviously, value is subjective and different people assign a different value to an object, so knowing your target audience is critical for successful pricing.

 Well, really distribution.